 Broad MBAs who take advantage of the block tuition structure can pursue elective courses in a language or other areas of interest at MSU without having to pay for extra credits.
 Additional opportunities exist within the Broad MBA program for exposure to languages and cultures—participating in an international study abroad program, mingling with our global student population, or enrolling in international business classes.

-Prospective applicants can use the Apply Online! link.
+Prospective applicants can fill out the MSU Full-Time MBA Application.
 Applicants should follow the directions in our online application system.
 Once a username and password for an account are established, applicants can access their application anytime they like up until the time they submit it.
 The application fee is $85.
-All application information can be submitted online, including letters of recommendation.
+All application information can be submitted online, including information about your references.
 If you get admitted to the program, you will be required to submit all your original documents.

 The MBA program will accept scanned copies of your documents to make a decision on your file.
-However, you are required to submit your original documents if you get admitted to the program.
+However, you are required to submit your original documents if you are admitted to the program.